trngl8/symfony-skeleton-demo/docs/index.md

 # how to back to the main page?

 Acceptance criteria:
+- user can see the buttons "Enter" and "Cancel"
 - user can log in
 - user can register
 - user can see the main page